-Self – awareness is about knowing your emotions, recognising feelings as they occur and being able to tell them apart.
+Is about knowing your emotions, recognising feelings as they occur and being able to tell them apart.

-Managing feelings is the ability to handle feelings so they are relevant to the current situation and you react appropriately.
+Is the ability to handle feelings so they are relevant to the current situation and you react appropriately.

-Motivation is about ‘gathering up’ your feelings and directing yourself towards a goal, despite self-doubt, apathy or impulsiveness.
+Is about ‘gathering up’ your feelings and directing yourself towards a goal, despite self-doubt, apathy or impulsiveness.

-Empathy is the ability to recognise feelings in others and tune into their verbal and non – verbal cues.
+Is the ability to recognise feelings in others and tune into their verbal and non – verbal cues.

-Social skills is about handling interacting with others, sorting out conflict and negotiation.
+Is about handling interacting with others, sorting out conflict and negotiation.